mikezano/zano-press/src/learning-lessons/2025-09-13-Thats-All-Folks.md

 <ThatsAllFolks />

-In a previous post I was going over how you can center items in a more modern way and I wanted to expand on that to show how to create the above Merry Melodies Outro 😀
+In a previous post I was going over how you can center items in a more modern way and I wanted to expand on that to show how to create the above Merry Melodies outro 😀

 ## Html Setup